-- new manufacturers have effective systems in place before they manufacture and ship drugs and medical devices; - firms have qualified personnel performing critical process steps; - all critical drug manufacturing processes, such as purification operations, and potency testing, are validated to be appropriate, effective, reproducible, precise, and that firms consistently follow validated processes; - medical devices are designed and processed with proper validation; - critical process steps such as sterilization are validated to be effective and that firms consistently follow validated procedures; - firms investigate all problems that are identified during manufacturing or reported by customers and that corrective and preventive actions are taken to prevent future problems; - education is provided as needed to help industry understand and comply with manufacturing requirements; - CDPH has a means to identify when enforcement action is needed to prevent the distribution of unsafe or ineffective drugs; and - divergent market drug products are not introduced into the national distribution system.
+- new manufacturers have effective systems in place before they manufacture and ship drugs and medical devices; - firms have qualified personnel performing critical process steps; - all critical drug manufacturing processes, such as purification operations and potency testing, are validated to be appropriate, effective, reproducible, precise, and that firms consistently follow validated processes; - medical devices are designed and processed with proper validation; - critical process steps such as sterilization are validated to be effective and that firms consistently follow validated procedures; - firms investigate all problems that are identified during manufacturing or reported by customers and that corrective and preventive actions are taken to prevent future problems; - education is provided as needed to help industry understand and comply with manufacturing requirements; - CDPH has a means to identify when enforcement action is needed to prevent the distribution of unsafe or ineffective drugs; and - divergent market drug products are not introduced into the national distribution system.

-B. Home Medical Device Retailer License Inspections and Investigations ensure that competent and knowledgeable persons (HMDR exemptees) dispense, repair, calibrate, and maintain prescription devices, and sell prescription medical oxygen.
+B. Home Medical Device Retailer License Inspections and Investigations

+Provisions of the Sherman Law under H&S Code Section 111656 require that HMDR facilities be inspected prior to licensure and annually thereafter.
+The licensing of HMDR facilities is important to protect California consumers from unsafe, contaminated medical devices, and adulterated prescription medical oxygen.
+Mandated license inspections ensure that competent and knowledgeable persons (HMDR exemptees) dispense, repair, calibrate, and maintain prescription devices, and sell prescription medical oxygen.
 The wide variety of medical devices and how they are assembled, maintained, cleaned, sanitized, and utilized requires regulatory oversight.
-CDPH oversight ensures that HMDR facilities distributing or selling medical devices such as ventilators and oxygen concentrators, drug delivery systems for home medication, hospital beds, traction equipment, and other medical devices safely allows consumers to be treated or convalesce at home.
+CDPH oversight of HMDR facilities ensures the safety of medical devices sold to consumers who use them to treat or convalesce at home.
+Such medical devices include ventilators, oxygen concentrators, drug delivery systems for home medication, hospital beds, traction equipment, and other home medical devices.
 Prescription medical oxygen is also inspected by CDPH to ensure it is suitable for life support.
-CDPH coordinates its inspection findings with the California Department of Health Care Services (DHCS) Medi-Cal Provider Enrollment Branch, the Medi-Cal Fraud Prevention Bureau, and Audits and Investigations Division, which includes the Medical Review Branch and the Investigations Branch, to eliminate fraud by identifying HMDR facilities that are empty storefronts designed to falsely bill for products never sold or utilized.
+CDPH coordinates its inspection findings with the California Department of Health Care Services (DHCS)

+Medi-Cal Provider Enrollment Branch, the Medi-Cal Fraud Prevention Bureau, and the Audits and Investigations Division, which includes the Medical Review Branch and the Investigations Branch, to eliminate fraud by identifying HMDR facilities that falsely bill for products never sold or utilized.